 Signing up for a shift by email

-When an event organizer needs a hand with a specific shift, they sometimes send a one-shift recruitment email with a button to claim it.
+When a popup needs a hand with a specific shift, the host sometimes sends a one-shift recruitment email with a button to claim it.
 No sign-in required.

 How the email looks

-Each recruitment email covers one shift — the event name, the date, the time range, and an optional label.
-There are two links at the bottom: a Sign me up button to claim the shift, and a smaller "Let us know" link to let the organizer know you can't make it.
+Each recruitment email covers one shift — the popup name, the date, the time range, and an optional label.
+There are two links at the bottom: a Sign me up button to claim the shift, and a smaller "Let us know" link to tell the host you can't make it.

 Clicking sign me up